 MND care centres and networks

-We help to fund a national programme of MND care centres and networks across England, Wales and Northern Ireland.
-These are dedicated MND clinics where professionals come together to provide co-ordinated care and improve the standard of care for people with MND.
-They also give guidance to carers.
+We help fund a national programme of MND care centres and networks across England, Wales and Northern Ireland.
+These are dedicated MND clinics where professionals come together to provide co-ordinated care and improve the standard of care for people with MND, with guidance for carers.
 Some clinical trials also run through these clinics.

 MND care centres and networks are not purpose built buildings.
-Appointments usually take place in a hospital or hospice.
-Some teams provide an outreach service to give opportunity for appointments across a wider area.
+Clinic appointments usually take place in a hospital or hospice.
+Network teams provide an outreach service to give opportunity for appointments across a wider area.

 You must require a high level of healthcare and support to qualify, which will be assessed.
 Ask any member of your health and social care team for guidance about referral.

-See our animated overview about CHC at the top of this page.
-Find out more in our information sheet 10D – NHS continuing healthcare
+Find out more in our information sheet 10D – NHS continuing healthcare.

 We also provide an information sheet for health and social care professionals NHS Continuing Healthcare for motor neurone disease.
 This may be useful to give to any professional involved in your assessment for CHC.